 Buy Rare Books With Confidence!

-This compendium of the customs and usage of the profession of antiquarian bookseller defines the usages generally and universally recognized in all commercial transactions relating to the profession, either between professionals, or between professionals and institutions or individuals.
+This compendium of the usages and customs of the profession of antiquarian booksellers defines the usages generally and universally recognized in all commercial transactions relating to the profession, either between professionals, or between professionals and institutions or individuals.
 Antiquarian bookselling in this context includes manuscripts, autograph letters, prints, maps and drawings, as well as books, and any other written or printed material.

-Members of the national associations affiliated with the ILAB (hereafter, for the sake of brevity, referred to as members) should conduct all commercial transactions according to these usages which expressly indicate that members offer to their clients a clearly defined code of practice based on high ethical standards.
+Members of the national associations affiliated with the ILAB (hereafter, for the sake of brevity, referred to as members) should conduct all commercial transactions according to these usages which expressly indicate that members offer to their customers a clearly defined code of practice based on high professional standards.

 Description and Disclosure